-4.2.
+4.1.
 Services affected by the upgrade

 Benchmark rating projects may involve a range of different technologies and service types.
 A service type, for the purposes of PBA, means an output or amenity, such as heating ventilation and air conditioning (HVAC), steam, transportation, compressed air, lifts, water pumping, and lighting that is produced by an energy-consuming system.
-This list is required as part of the application for scoping plan approval (refer to Section 5.3 for further details).
+This list is required as part of the application for scoping plan approval (refer to Section 2.3 for further details).

 The nominated service types can be upgraded throughout the project's life.
-Please refer to Section 6.2 for details on what changes are allowed to be made to this list of nominated service types after the scoping plan is approved.
+Please refer to Section 3.2 for details on what changes can be made to this list of nominated service types after the scoping plan is approved.